CUNY School of Law: Justice initiatives and special programs

+The Haywood Burns Chair in Civil Rights brings prominent visiting civil rights figures to the Law School in memory of its second dean, a national civil rights scholar and activist.
+Prior Burns Chair recipients include James Foreman Jr., Eric K. Yamamoto, and the Hon.
+Robert L. Carter.

 Bar passage

 In 2022, 74.56% of CUNY Law first time takers passed a bar examination.
 The ultimate bar passage rate for 2020 CUNY Law graduates was 84.51% and five graduates did not take a bar examination within two years of graduation.

 Rankings and reputation

 CUNY Law is recognized as a top school for racial justice with an A+ ranking from National Jurist/PreLaw Magazine. who also awarded the Law School the #1 ranking for Most Diverse Law School in 2024.
 The Princeton Review’s "Best Law Schools for 2024" rankings further acknowledged CUNY Law, with the school securing the #1 spot for "Most Diverse Faculty" nationwide and placing in four out of fourteen top categories (#2 Most Chosen by Older Students; #2 Most Liberal Students; #8 Greatest Resources for Women).

-U.S. News & World Report ranked CUNY #1 in Law Schools with the Most Public Interest Graduates, #154 in American Bar Association approved law schools for 2024, and #34 in part-time law programs.
+U.S. News & World Report ranked CUNY #1 among "Law Schools with the Most Public Interest Graduates," #154 in American Bar Association approved law schools for 2024, and #34 in part-time law programs.